TomasPavlovicPavlo/PMI-80/README.md

 		<img src="img/asmbl_kb_04.jpg" height="200" />

-* short pins 1 to 9 according to the silkscreen on main PCB
+* short pins 1 to 9 according to the silkscreen on the main PCB

 	<img src="img/asmbl_pins_01.jpg" height="200" />